 Mostly released till +/- 1987

-- [Listen] BMC Radio plays non-stop funk, disco, soul and r&b from +/- 1975 till 2000; although the station is mainly focussing on the first ten years of this era.
+- [Stream] BMC Radio plays non-stop funk, disco, soul and r&b from +/- 1975 till 2000; although the station is mainly focussing on the first ten years of this era.
 Fun fact: The main people behind the station met each other around 1980 already.
 Heritage: The Netherlands.

 Mostly released from +/- 1988 on, commercial feel (general)

-- [Listen] 90s Dance Classics is the next Radionomy station in the list.
+- [Stream] 90s Dance Classics is the next Radionomy station in the list.
 This one is a kind of a jukebox (not much imaging) filled with cheerful nineties dance; both club classics and chart stuff.
 Heritage: The UK.

-- [Listen] 1.fm Absolute 90s Party Zone plays uplifting dance music of the nineties.
+- [Stream] 1.fm Absolute 90s Party Zone plays uplifting dance music of the nineties.
 The tracks are partly mainstream and partly semi-mainstream/clubhits.
 Important: You need a Facebook account to listen to the station at their website.
 Heritage: Switzerland.

 Mostly released from +/- 1988 on, eurodance only